Jade Jones (taekwondo): 2013–2016

-20172021
+2017–2021

-Jones took a break from Taekwando at the start of 2017, which included an appearance on reality TV show The Jump.
-She returned in April at the President's Cup in Athens, where she claimed gold in the final against Ekaterina Kim.
+In early 2017, Jones appeared on the winter sports reality TV show The Jump.
+This was against the wishes of both her coach Paul Green, and British Taekwondo, who were concerned that the show might be dangerous.
+She returned to taekwondo in April at the President's Cup in Athens, where she claimed gold in the final against Ekaterina Kim.
 Jones stated that her break from the sport had given her the hunger to compete back.

-At the 2017 World Championships in Muju, her attempt to win a maiden World Championship ended with an 814 defeat in the semi-finals to Lee Ah-reum, giving her a bronze medal instead.
+At the 2017 World Championships in Muju, her attempt to win a first World Championship ended with an 8–14 defeat in the semi-finals to South Korea's Lee Ah-reum, giving her a bronze medal instead.
 Jones then competed in the World Grand Prix series.
-In Rabat, she was defeated in the final by Hatice Kübra İlgün, but she went one better at the next leg of the series in London, triumphing over Lee Ah-reum 3114 to secure gold.
-She then won gold again at the World Grand Prix finals in Côte d'Ivoire, where she overcame Eva Calvo Gomez 267.
-Jones ended the year as world number one.
+In Rabat, she was defeated in the final by the Turkish competitor Hatice Kübra İlgün, but she won gold at the next leg of the series in London, triumphing over Lee 31–14 in the final.
+She then won gold again at the World Grand Prix finals in Côte d'Ivoire, where she overcame Eva Calvo Gomez 26–7.
+Jones ended the year ranked number one in the world.

 Jones began 2018 with a quarter-finals defeat to İrem Yaman at the Grand Slam series in China.
 Jones then retained her European title with a golden-point victory over Kübra İlgün in Kazan.
-In June, Jones claimed victory in the World Grand Prix series event in Rome, triumphing over Marta Calvo Gomez 1412 in the final.
-She won a further gold in October, at the World Grand Prix event in Manchester, beating Zhou Lijun 114 in the final.
+In June, Jones claimed victory in the World Grand Prix series event in Rome, triumphing over Marta Calvo Gomez 14–12 in the final.
+She won a further gold in October, at the World Grand Prix event in Manchester, beating Zhou Lijun 11–4 in the final.

-Jones became world champion for the first time at the 2019 World Championships in Manchester.
-She overcame Lee Ah-reum, the defending champion, 147 in the final.
-Jones admitted she was "desperate" to win the title and said her focus would now be on winning a third consecutive Olympic gold medal, stating "I want to be a legend and no-one has ever won three Olympics in a row, so that's the target."
+Jones became a world champion for the first time at the 2019 World Championships in Manchester.
+She overcame Lee, the defending champion, 14–7 in the final.
+Jones said she was "desperate" to win the title and stated that her focus would now be on winning a third consecutive Olympic gold medal.

 In February 2020, Jones suffered a knee ligament injury at the President's Cup in Sweden, which forced her to withdraw from the final.
-In April 2021, Jones became European champion for the third time after triumphing over Kübra İlgün 205 in Sofia.
+In April 2021, Jones became a European champion for the third time after triumphing over Kübra İlgün 20–5 in Sofia.
 Jones then competed at the delayed 2020 Olympic Games in Tokyo, bidding to become the first competitor to win three Olympic taekwondo gold medals.
-She was drawn to face Alizadeh in the opening round, and Jones was eliminated, losing 1216.
-Reflecting on her loss, Jones said the absence of her family (due to Covid restrictions) had affected her confidence, explaining "Usually I have my whole family there so when I am scared when I come out, them cheering gives me that extra push to go for it.
-I got trapped in that fear mode today."
+She was drawn to face Alizadeh of the Refugee Olympic Team in the opening round, and Jones was eliminated, losing 12–16.
+Reflecting on her loss, Jones said the absence of her family (due to restrictions caused by the COVID-19 pandemic in Japan (Note: The 2021 Summer Olympics took place behind closed doors due to restrictions relating to the COVID-19 pandemic.)), had affected her confidence and that she had felt trapped by fear.